plancherb1/academic-kickstart/content/office_hours/_index.md

 For Fall 2022, my office hours are typically **Tuesdays Time TBD**, with some changes and cancellations due to schedule conflicts or holidays.
 The full schedule is below, with exceptions shown in **bold**.
 Changes to office hours will usually be noted at least a week in advance, except for (rare) emergency cancellations.

 I plan to hold these office hours in person in my office, location TBD.
-If you prefer to meet via Zoom, or would like to meet at a different time, please let me know, at [bplancher@barnard.edu](mailto:bplancher@barnard.edu).
-I will try to respond to requests within 24 hours during the weekdays and within 48 hours over the weekend.
+If you prefer to meet via Zoom, or would like to meet at a different time, please schedule a meeting through [calendly](https://calendly.com/bplancher/).
+You can also reach me at [bplancher@barnard.edu](mailto:bplancher@barnard.edu).
+I will try to respond to emails within 24 hours during the weekdays and within 48 hours over the weekend.
 <!-- I also request that any unvaccinated students (even with proper exemptions) meet me via Zoom. -->

 | Day of the Week | Date | Time | Zoom Link |